nevanscott/uxui.cat/content/_index.md

 </header>

 ## Interested in studying with me? 🌴

-I teach a 12-week bootcamp on product design at <a href="https://buttonschool.com">Button School in Barcelona</a> with Víctor Ventura.
+I teach short courses on product design at <a href="https://buttonschool.com">Button School</a>.

-It’s a <a href="{{< ref "projects" >}}">project-based</a> class, with the goal of preparing students to start their careers as junior-level product designers.
-It’s a big commitment, but if you’re ready for that, we would love to have you in class.
+In the past, I’ve taught bootcamps for new UX and product designers.
+These were <a href="{{< ref "projects" >}}">project-based</a> classes, with the goal of preparing students to start their careers as junior-level product designers.